TierZeroSecurity/llm_threat_hunt/README.md

-# Elasticsearch Windows Event Security Analysis
+# MCP Server to Interact with Elasticsearch and Enable LLM to Analyse Sysmon Logs

-This project provides a lab environment for testing an MCP server that analyzes Windows event logs stored in Elasticsearch.
-The tools are designed to help security analysts investigate potential security incidents and detect malicious activity.
+This project provides a lab environment for testing an MCP server that interacts with Elasticsearch where Windows Event/Sysmon logs are stored.
+This enables LLM to analyse the logs to identify malicious activities and potential threats.

 Note: This project is for learning and experimentation, not for production use.
 It demonstrates SecOps workflows with an augmented LLM and MCP :)